chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_ha_notes.rst

 #.
 Backup the data on the bootstrap back end machine. (e.g. LVM snapshot, VMware snapshot, etc)

 #.
-Run the following on all machines to make sure things are in a sane state. (e.g. runit):
+Run the following command on all machines to make sure things are in a sane state. (e.g. runit):

    .. code-block:: bash